Anmol92verma/readme/README.md

 4. Anderson Columbia
 5. Delivery Hero SE

-I have been writing products with clean architecture and MVVM, and the features are covered with the following
+I have been writing products with clean architecture MVVM/MVI, and the features are covered with the following

 1. Unit testing
 2. Instrumentation tests